 Use the links below to find links to our diocesan plan, plus useful tools for parishes and clergy in assessing and reducing carbon consumption.

-Parish Return: Energy Efficiency Report
+Parish Return: Energy Footprint Tool

 In addition to the normal annual return that parishes are required to make, there is now an extra section which collects data on churches’ energy usage.
 This information is vital if the diocese is going to be able, both, to know the current level of carbon emissions we collectively produce through our activities, and to measure our progress over the next decade.